Garvit0094/NimbusKart-cost-hygiene/README.md

 ## AI usage disclosure

-This project was generated with the assistance of AI (Claude) as a productivity aid for boilerplate generation, file scaffolding, and documentation drafting.
+AI tools were used selectively for scaffolding, boilerplate generation, and debugging assistance.
 Every architectural decision, configuration value, and security tradeoff was reviewed and validated by a human engineer before inclusion.
 Specific areas where AI contributed:

 - Initial file structure and Makefile scaffolding
 - Terraform module skeleton generation